Dima-Zeklam/reading-notes/class-01.md

 ## Code in a Content Management System
 The advantage of this approach is that people who do not know how to write web pages can add information to a website and it is also possible to change the presentation of something in the template, and it will automatically update every page that uses that template.
 If you imagine an e-commerce store with 1,000 items for sale, just altering one template is a lot easier than changing the page for each individual product.
 In systems like this, when you have a large block of text that you can edit, such as a news article, blog entry or the description of a product in an e-commerce store, you will often see a text editor displayed.

+#### Some content management systems offer tools that also allow you to edit the template files.
+If you do try to edit template files you need to check the documentation for your CMS as they all differ from each other.
+You need to be careful when editing template files because if you delete the wrong piece of code or add something in the wrong place the site may stop working entirely.